Student Worker Handbook

 As St. John’s University is an “at will” employer, a student’s employment with the University may be terminated at any time, with or without cause or reason, as determined by the department supervisor.
 Similarly, you, the student worker, may resign at any time, although the University prefers a two-week notice of resignation.
 For more information on Employment at Will, refer to the section Your Employment in this handbook.

 If you wish to resign from your position during the year, first notify your supervisor in person.
-Your supervisor will work with the Student Employment Supervisor and Payroll department to confirm that you have received all hours owed and that your final payment can be made.
-You can also make an appointment to meet with the Student Employment Supervisor if you wish to continue employment with the university in the future in another department.
+Your supervisor will work with the Student Employment Manager and Payroll department to confirm that you have received all hours owed and that your final payment can be made.
+You can also make an appointment to meet with the Student Employment Manager if you wish to continue employment with the university in the future in another department.

 Student Worker Transfers